Epic Train Journeys in Norway

 The Sorland Railway (Sørlandsbanen)

-Stretching 549 kilometres from Oslo to Stavanger, this route may not be as known for its scenery as the rest of the train rides on this list.
-It is still a much more picturesque route than travelling by car via the highway.
+Spanning 549 kilometers from Oslo to Stavanger, the Sorlandsbanen route might not be as renowned for its scenery as other train journeys on this list.
+Nevertheless, it offers a far more picturesque experience than traveling by car via the highway.
 The railway brings you through lush valleys and forests before reaching the beautiful sea views.
 By adding a few stops, you could turn the Sorlandsbanen trip into a holiday by train – there are a lot of exciting family activities along the way.

 The Norland Railway

 Norway’s longest railway line, between Trondheim and Bodo, takes you through a varied scenery rich with contrasts.
-Lush forest landscape, rigid and raw mountain areas, deep valleys and beautiful fjords – a picturesque journey from start to finish.
+With lush forest landscapes, rigid and raw mountain areas, deep valleys and beautiful fjords, the railway offers a picturesque journey from start to finish.
 On this 729 kilometre stretch you have a good chance of seeing reindeer – especially in the mountains.

 Why travel with Norwegian Travel?